jesperswillem/pymemdyn-teaching/manual/pymemdyn-manual.md

 ===================

 $\approx$ 90% of the time you will want to use some queueing system.
-We deal with queue systems tweaks as we stumble into them and itâ€™s out of our scope to cover them all.
+We deal with queue systems tweaks as we stumble into them and it’s out of our scope to cover them all.
 If you take a look at the source code dir, you'll found some files called "run_pbs.sh", "run_svgd.sh" and so on.
 Also there are specific queue objects in the source file queue.py we